Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - Worcestershire Sauce

-You can absolutely make this sauce without mushrooms and it would be even more classical to do so, but I believe the addition of them makes the dish that much better.
+You can absolutely make this sauce without mushrooms, and it would be even more classical to do so, but I believe adding them makes the dish that much better.

 How to Make It